ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms after 7am.
+         <h3>Today</h3>A chance of showers and thunderstorms.
 Mostly cloudy, with a high near 82.
-Southeast wind 2 to 6 mph.
-Chance of
+Southeast wind 1 to 6 mph.
+Chance of precipitation
-         precipitation is 50%.<br></div>
+         is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">